Lennart1978/servicemaster/README.md

 # ServiceMaster

-ServiceMaster is a powerful terminal-based tool for managing systemd services on Linux systems.
-It provides an intuitive interface for viewing and controlling system and user units, making it easier to manage your services without leaving the command line.
+ServiceMaster is a powerful terminal-based tool for managing systemd units on Linux systems.
+It provides an intuitive interface for viewing and controlling system and user units, making it easier to manage your units without leaving the command line.

 ## Features